Karumi/AndroidAudit/README.md

 * Are the lists implemented using ListView or RecyclerView widgets?

-* Is the Android Support Library properlyused?
+* Is the Android Support Library properly used?

 **Permissions Usage:**